bright/bright-tresury/README.md

 ## Development

+In order to run the whole treasury app, open terminal and do:

+-   `cd deploy`
+-   `docker-compose --file docker-compose.development-docker.yml up`

+This will run frontend, backend, postgres database, authentication:core and local dev polkadot node in docker containers.
+After the booting process is finished, open your web browser and go to [http://localhost:3001/](http://localhost:3001/)

-To run backend and frontend in development mode see the corresponding readme files.
+To run backend and frontend in development mode (without using docker images) check the corresponding readme files.
+To run a local Substrate node check the next section of this file.

 ### Local Substrate node